Efficient Memory Tiering in a Virtual Machine: Evaluation

-\sepblock {\bf Workloads:} We evaluated the effectiveness of \mname using a set of a microbenchmark and several real-world workload as shown in Table~\ref{tab:becnhmarks} along with their guest \textit{resident set size} or RSS.
-We configured Masim~\cite{masim} workload to access only one 4 KB page out of 512 pages in a huge page boundary.
-For Redis~\cite{redis} and Memcached~\cite{memcached}, we populate data with a key size of 1\,KB and use the Memtier~\cite{memtier_bench} as a workload generator~\cite{memtier_bench} to generate requests as per a Gaussian distribution.
-We host both the server and client (Memtier) within the same guest to prevent any potential network bottlenecks.
-For the Hash workload~\cite{hash}, we used Hash\_bkt\_rcu~\cite{hash} which is a hash table protected by a per-bucket lock for updates and RCU for lookups.
-We also use Ocean\_ncp which is an Ocean simulation with W-cycle multigrid solver, SPLASH2x application from PARSEC 3.0~\cite{parsec3}.
+We evaluate the effectiveness of \mname using a microbenchmark and a set of real-world workloads.
+Table~\ref{tab:benchmarks} lists the workloads along with their guest \textit{resident set size} (RSS).
+For Redis~\cite{redis} and Memcached~\cite{memcached}, we populate data with a key size of 1\,KB and use the Memtier~\cite{memtier_bench} to generate requests as per a Gaussian distribution.
+For the Hash workload, we use Hash\_bkt\_rcu~\cite{hash}, a hash table protected by a per-bucket lock for updates and RCU for lookups.
+We also use Ocean\_ncp, an ocean simulation with a W-cycle multigrid solver from the SPLASH2x application in PARSEC 3.0~\cite{parsec3}.
+We configure the microbenchmark Masim~\cite{masim} to access only one 4\,KB page out of 512 pages in a huge page boundary.

-\sepblock {\bf Memory tiering at host:} We configure the host with state-of-the-art memory tiering mechanisms such as AutoNUMA~\cite{autonuma}, TPP~\cite{tpp}, and Memtierd~\cite{Memtierd} (one at a time).
-AutoNUMA and TPP are kernel-level memory tiering mechanisms.
-However, Memtierd operates in the user space to perform memory tiering.

-\sepblock {\bf Telemetry inside guest:} As discussed earlier (\S\ref{sec:bg_telemetry}), several tools exist to determine the hot and cold memory pages, such as {Intel PEBS}~\cite{pebs}, {DAMON}~\cite{damon}, and {Idle Page Tracking}~\cite{idlepage}.
-Our work is independent of the telemetry technique used to detect skewness hotness inside a guest.
-Our goal is not to optimize detection of skewed hotness inside a guest, and any existing techniques~\cite{vtmm,hugescope,pebs,idle-page-tracking} can be used used with \mname.
-For our prototype, we use the widely used {Idle Page Tracking}~\cite{idle-page-tracking} inside guest to find hot and cold pages.
+\sepblock \textbf{Default \limit values:} As discussed earlier, we use the consolidation limit -- \limit to classify a hot huge page inside the guest as \skewedhotpage or not.
+We profile workloads to analyze their memory access pattern and set the application-specific \limit based on the access pattern.
+Table~\ref{tab:consol_time} shows the \limit, selected hot base pages, identified {\skewedhotpage}s, and the time taken to perform consolidation.
+Figure~\ref{fig:scatter_cdf} shows the knee point for different workloads. \mname does not perform consolidation for workloads with left-skewed CDF like Liblinear and SPEC 654.Roms, in which most of the huge pages are densely hot. {\tt Redis} is right-skewed, where the bulk of the data is concentrated towards low values, resulting in better consolidation opportunity.
+In contrast, {\tt SPEC 654.Roms\_s} is left-skewed, with the bulk of the data concentrated towards high values.